cpeoples/ecommerce-android/README.md

 # Espresso Tests

-This is an Android shopping app built with Jetpack Compose consuming [FAKE STORE API](https://fakestoreapi.com/) specifically designed for integrating Espresso UI Tests.
+This is an Android shopping app built with Jetpack Compose consuming the [Fake Store API](https://fakestoreapi.com/) specifically designed for integrating Espresso UI Tests.

 ## Technology